Our Herb Garden

-As the days began to turn warmer, our family began to consider what wonderful things we could grow this year in our garden.
+A few years ago, once the days began to turn warmer, our family began considering what wonderful things we could grow in our garden.
 I suspect that it would be safe to classify ourselves as advanced hobbiests in our gardening knowledge.
-This year we decided to get more adventurous, both in the garden and in the kitchen, and add a selection of herbs to our growing list of must-haves.
+That year we decided to get more adventurous, both in the garden and in the kitchen, and add a selection of herbs to our growing list of garden essentials.

 We reviewed a number of vintage and modern opinions and ideas on herb growing and in the process ended up creating an extensive notebook of information.

 We thought others might be interested in what we found.
-Our garden will not be playing host to the entire list but we included our research along with a few extras we thought others might be looking for.
+Our garden will not be playing host to the entire list but we included our research along with a few extra herbs that we thought others might be looking for.

 We hope you find our little site useful and share it with your friends and family.